-While performing the duties of this job, the employee is occasionally exposed to wet, cold and/or humid conditions and outside weather conditions.
+While performing the duties of this job, the employee is occasionally exposed to wet and/or humid conditions and outside weather conditions.
 The noise level in the work environment is usually moderate.
-The hours of work vary due to simultaneous demands, customer expectations and changing priorities.

 Job Title: Dean

 Department: School Administration

 Summary:

 At NHA, the Dean is dedicated to achieving the purpose of "transforming the lives of students and enriching communities by delivering high-quality educational choice to families".
 The Dean's goal is to ensure high quality learning for every student in every classroom every day by growing teacher skill, capacity, and effectiveness and creating effective collaboration between teachers.
 Properly executed, the leadership of the Dean improves student learning growth, increases college readiness, and enhances school health as measured by academic, financial, and cultural metrics.
 The Dean role is pivotal in realizing these school and organizational goals.